HanXHX/ansible-nginx/README.md

 Install and configure Nginx on Debian.

-This role is not production ready.
-SSL management wille come later.
+SSL management will come later.

 Requirements
 ------------